 Centre for Media Studies

-The Centre for Media Research aims to emerge as a prime academic location for the development of critical understanding about media and its engagement with society, polity and economy in India.
+The Centre for Media Studies (CMS) aims to emerge as a prime academic location for the development of critical understanding about media and its engagement with society, polity and economy in India.